meilisearch/integration-guides/guides/build_integration.md

 - the tests run against the latest version of MeiliSearch.
 No need to support older version of MeiliSearch since MeiliSearch is not stable.
 - the linter does not throw any error.

-This guarantees the quality of the package and helps welcoming contributions.
+This guarantees the quality of the package and provides a welcoming environment for contributions.

 ## 8. About Publishing